vinyldns/vinyldns/modules/docs/src/main/tut/portal/connections.md

 section: "portal_menu"
 ---
 ## Understanding Connections <a id="understandingConnections"></a>
-VinylDNS provides the ability to specify 2 different connections to the backend DNS servers.
+VinylDNS provides the ability to specify two different connections to the backend DNS servers.

 - The primary connection is used for issuing DNS updates
 - The transfer connection is used for syncing DNS data with VinylDNS